-- 1. Open Application Period from the first day of the academic year prior to the academic year being applied for (usually in August) until the final day of the actual academic year being applied for (usually in June).Completion of an Intent to Enroll form at any Bright Star school or online. - 2.
+- 1. Open Application Period from the first day of the academic year prior to the academic year being applied for (usually in August) until the final day of the actual academic year being applied for (usually in June).
+Completion of a Lottery Application Form happens at any Bright Star school or online.
+Please note the lottery will happen in early spring, so applications submitted after will be added to the waitlist, if necessary. - 2.
 Optional attendance at an Information Session (multiple opportunities available throughout the winter and spring months). - 3.
-Random Public Drawing (during the month of April each year).Lottery (if necessary, in the event that applications for enrollment exceed school capacity). - 4.
+Random Public Drawing (during early spring each year).
+Lottery (if necessary, in the event that applications for enrollment exceed school capacity). - 4.
 Notification to families of outcome (offering of seat or wait list position) - 5.
 Enrollment Packet Submission (to be completed by family within two weeks of receiving their seat offer). - 6.
 Complete Registration forms in July.